Data protection in Sweden: overview

 Sensitive personal data.
 The processing of sensitive personal data is generally prohibited.
 The PDA defines sensitive personal data as data that reveals:

 Race or ethnic origin.

 Health and sex life.

 Membership of a trade union.

-fulfil obligations or exercise rights under employment law; or
+For the data controller to be able to fulfil obligations or exercise rights under employment law.

 Personal identity numbers.
 In Sweden, each individual is assigned a personal identity number at birth.
-Personal identity numbers can be processed without consent only when manifestly justified, with regard to the purpose of the processing, the importance of secure identification or some other substantial reason.
+Personal identity numbers can be processed without consent only when manifestly justified, with regard to the purpose of the processing, the importance of definitive identification, or for some other substantial reason.

 Criminal records.
 It is generally prohibited for any person or party other than public authorities to process personal data concerning violations of laws involving crimes and judgments in criminal cases, coercive penal procedural and similar measures.